govau/pancake/README.md

 - node `v7.5.0`
 - node `v7.6.0`

-_Dependencies have been fixed to specific versions to keep the dependency tree and security impact as low as possible.
+_Pancake alone does not come with any dependencies while all plugins have fixed dependencies to specific versions to keep the security impact as low as possible.
 We also ship a `yarn.lock` file._

 **[⬆ back to top](#content)**